 “Belgian Designer Accuses Virgil Abloh of Copying.
 Again.”

 (This paper is only for educational purposes.
-This is just a case study. )
+This is just a case study for discussion. )

 The defamatory imputations in the publication may include: